Deer Creek Intake Project

 - The existing infrastructure is over 80 years old and is beyond its functional life.
 Critical components have deteriorated, and this project will retrofit and refurbish many components of the old facilities.

-- Innovative construction methods will allow critical water storage to be maintained, rather than draining the reservoir for construction during a drought.
+- Innovative construction methods will allow critical water storage to be maintained, rather than draining the reservoir for construction.